 Change your default zone and region in the metadata server

-To change your default zone or region in the Cloud Platform Console:
+To change your default zone or region in the GCP Console: